-Broadly speaking, health check ups comprise a range of tests that are designed to detect early signs of disease in people.
+Broadly speaking, health checkups comprise a range of tests that are designed to detect early signs of disease in people.
 They can be considered under the umbrella of preventive medicine, just like vitamins and supplements one consumes to stay in good health, rather than taken to recover from illness.
-This links back to the concept of wellness, where the end goal is to stay healthy and thriving rather than responding to illnesses when they come.
+This links back to the concept of wellness, where the end goal is to stay healthy and thrive rather than respond to illnesses when they come.

 Studies have shown that the 5 most common chronic conditions affecting Singaporeans are as follows:

 - Diabetes Mellitus